 It seems that hydrologic pulses in the West Leech sub-basin created notably different NOM transport than non-stormflow, suggesting that theories of the pulse shunt concept could be particularly relevant in the West Leech sub-basin.
 Samples from the West Leech site had high aromaticity compared to other higher-order streams, and showed considerable event-based changes in NOM concentration (45% difference between Grab and Rack samples) relative to the other monitoring sites; but it’s not clear why.
 The West Leech sub-basin (20.85 km2) was of similar size to Leech-head (20.59 km2) and Cragg creek sub-basin (28.06 km2), with lower percent wetland cover (0.4% compared to 2.6% and 1.6% at Leech-head and Cragg creek sub-basins).
 The West Leech sub-basin was the only synoptically sampled sub-basin that did not have metamorphic parent-material (wark gneiss).
-Chapter 4 evaluates watershed features and conditions to identify possible drivers that could explain differenced between site’s NOM dynamics.
+Chapter 4 evaluates watershed features and conditions to identify possible drivers that could explain differences among site’s NOM dynamics.

 Longitudinal attenuation of NOM concentration and character suggests that there is a downstream dilution effect.
 These results imply that if a disturbance in headwater systems were to affect NOM (as well as related water quality parameters), the effect would be greatly reduced at downstream sites (e.g. Leech Tunnel).
 This is encouraging for possible experimental forest treatments (e.g. prescribed burning) in the Leech WSA headwaters.
 The scaling of DOC from upstream to downstream also bodes well for future inter-basin transfers and drinking water treatability, as lower DOC and SAC254 typically result in fewer DBPS being generated, lower risk of biofouling and more effective disinfection with oxidants.
 Similar DOC concentrations observed at Rithet crk (primary tributary to Sooke Reservoir) and Leech River at the Tunnel is promising from a source water perspective for future supplemental supply from the Leech.